Cryptanalysis is the decryption and analysis of codes, ciphers or encrypted text. It goes with other names like (code-breaking and cracking the code).

-Here are tools and resourses that you can use to learn more about cryptanalysis:
+Here are tools and resourses that you can use to learn more about code breaking:

-- CrypTool – this has e-learning programs and also a web portal for learning cryptanalysis and cryptographic algorithms.
+- CrypTool – this has e-learning programs and also a web portal for learning code breaking and cryptographic algorithms.

 - Ganzúa – is an open source cryptanalysis tool used for classical polyalphabetic and monoalphabetic ciphers.

 - Cryptol – helps users monitor how algorithms operate in software programs that use specific algorithms and ciphers.